kaustubhgupta/PortfolioFy/README.md

 - A GitHub personal access token will be needed which can be obtained by going to Settings > Developer Settings > Personal Access Tokens.
   <div align="center"> <img src="./images/config.PNG" align="center"> </div>

-_Note: If you give personal repositories access then they will be added to the sections but their links will not work_
+_Note: If you give private repositories access then they will be added to the sections but their links will not work_

 ## Repository Setup

-GitHub actions can be integgrated in any repository.
+GitHub actions can be integrated in any repository.
 Create a new folder called `.github/workflows/<any-name>.yml`.
 Paste the following starter code:

 ```yml
 name: Latest portfolio